Aethodia/Legislation/Legislation/Law/LegalTextSpec.rst

     - …is unique among all other laws[7]_.

-- When a law cites another law, it is enough to give the law's [unique] filename (without '.rst').
+- When a law cites another law…

+  - …it is enough to give the law's [unique] filename (without '.rst').

+  - …it can point to…

+    - …a specific level-three section (always under 'Contents') with the following syntax:  ``LawName:SubsectionName``.

+    - …a specific line number (This requires specifying a version number, as line numbers are not otherwise static!), with the following syntax:  ``Version/LawName:LineNumber``.

 Structure
 ------------------------------------------------------------